Accueil » Tips » Bone broth: benefits and how to prepare it easily

 A source of collagen

-Although the exact amount of collagen is very variable and difficult to assess in broth, it is nevertheless one of the foods I recommend to care for the joint flexibility, skin elasticity and muscle mass.
+Although the exact amount of collagen is very variable and difficult to assess in broth, it is nevertheless one of the foods I recommend to care for joint flexibility, skin elasticity and muscle mass.

 A natural anti-inflammatory effect